 Rational inquiry demands a diagnosis; a solution; an end to a process which had its beginning in the mind.
 What can such a mind do in the face of "no single right answer"?
 It can develop negative capability, but even this is insufficient, because we're not after skillful intellectual understanding: we seek harmonious and clear ways of living.
 And life is not only rational.

 Accepting honestly your own limitations and inability to understand everything that happens around you creates the space within for curiosity.
 From here, you can genuinely enjoy never knowing what's going to happen next, which leads to asking questions which come from the heart and go to the heart of the subject being questioned.
-It is, as Paul Myburgh says, perceptual rather than conceptual: simple knowledge of things-as-they-are.Stranger things¶
+It is, as Paul Myburgh says, perceptual rather than conceptual: simple knowledge of things-as-they-are.Listen¶

 When the Stranger says: "What is the meaning of this city?